stephensoucie/academic-kickstart/content/home/experience.md

   location = "Waterloo"
   date_start = "2017-09-01"
   date_end = ""
   description = """For the past three years, I have faciliated a monthly conversation around healthy masculinity on campus.
 These conversations are hosted in a different faculty each month and designed to encourage men to become allies in ending gender-based violence.
-In this role, I have also worked with the Atheltics Department to create and facilitate a mandatory healthy relationships training for male student-athletes."""
+In this role, I have also worked with the Athletics Department to create and facilitate a mandatory healthy relationships training for male student-athletes."""

   [[experience]]
   title = "Consultant"